530 to 900 AT: The Sundering

 815 - Epsilon Indi joins the Eridanus League.

-820 - Technological levels in the Old Solar System are generally similar to those found in the early twenty third century; many AI entities hoard technology and information, and dispense it only to favoured groups.
+820 - Technological levels in the Old Solar System are generally similar to those found a century before the Technocalypse.
+Many AI entities hoard technology and information, and dispense it only to favoured groups.
 The Goddess of Earth does not communicate with any being outside her protectorate, but is the most toposophically advanced entity known at this time.

 821 - The AI Rastaban 1 (formerly of Interworld) breaks out of its hiding-place in Mimas and escapes the solar system using a massive antimatter blast that creates the now familiar Mimas frown.
-The descendants of the AI was later re-discovered by First Federation explorers in orbit around Formalhaut.
+The descendant of the AI was later re-discovered by First Federation explorers in orbit around Fomalhaut.

 830 AT (2800 c.e)

-9th century - Spaceman's League advertise the use of their ships in exchange for technology and weaponry for protection from rogue nanoswarms and marauders.
+9th century - The Spaceman's League advertises the use of their ships in exchange for technology and weaponry for protection from rogue nanotech or malware and from sophont marauders.

 850 - '.....' sporeship arrives at Alpha Centauri but is destroyed by the Nauri.